top of page

 Me.jpg

-I am a visual artist and illustrator based in Montreal, Quebec, focused on large-scale acrylic paintings on canvas.
-Each work begins with a black ink drawing projected onto the canvas, establishing a loose structure from which the painting evolves organically and intuitively.
+I am a visual artist and illustrator based in Montréal, Canada, whose work consists primarily of large acrylic paintings.
+Each piece begins with a black ink drawing projected on canvas, establishing a flexible structure from which the painting develops organically and intuitively.

 Color plays an uncertain and exploratory role in my practice.
-Due to a red–green color vision deficiency, I do not pre-plan palettes or rely on traditional color theory.
-Instead, color decisions are made in the moment, guided by contrast, form, and instinct.
+Suffering from red-green color blindness, I do not plan my palettes in advance and do not rely on traditional color theory.
+My color choices are spontaneous, guided by contrast, form, and instinct.

-I studied fine arts for two years in the early 2000s at Concordia University in Montreal.
-Since then, I have worked largely outside of formal art spaces, developing both my painting and illustration practices privately over many years.
-While I have produced sculptural work in the past, my recent focus has been centered on painting and illustration.
+In the early 2000s, I studied fine arts for two years at Concordia University in Montréal.
+Since then, I have worked primarily outside traditional art circles, developing my practice independently for many years.
+Although I have created sculptures in the past, I now focus on painting and illustration.

-After a long period of working privately, I am now beginning to share this body of work publicly.
+After a long period of working privately, I am now beginning to share my work publicly.
+I currently work in my studio at Atelier 3333 in Montréal.

 © 2025 Benoit Charra.
 All artwork, images, and content on this website are protected by copyright.
 All rights reserved.